Indian burial ground trope: Archaeology and anthropology

 For many years, archaeologists have exploited Indigenous cultural sites without permission of the relevant tribes.
 Human remains and other cultural items have been excavated and used for research and museum exhibitions.
-Indigenous groups have argued that such excavations violate their right to self determination.
+Indigenous groups have argued that such excavations violate their right to self-determination.
 NAGPRA has limited historians', archaeologists', and researchers' access to Indigenous cultural items; however, there are disputes over which items are covered under NAGPRA.
 There must be compelling evidence that the objects are culturally relevant or associated with the burial process.
 This can be challenging due to natural movement of objects over time in addition to the vagueness of the language in NAGPRA.

 Development on indigenous lands

 Historically, developers in the United States have desecrated traditional Native American land including burial grounds to build homes, businesses, or exploit resources.
 In recent years, there has been a push to excavate and relocate Indigenous artifacts and bodies before developing on the land.

 The Walmart corporation has been consistently criticized for their destruction of Indigenous cultural sites.
-In 1998, the Wal-mart corporation discovered that they were constructing a new super-center on a mass grave of the 154 Indigenous people.
+In 1998, the Wal-mart corporation discovered that they were constructing a new super-center on a mass grave of 154 Indigenous people.
 No care was taken towards the preservation of the site or bodies, and the bodies were removed as construction continued.
 In 2015, 64 Indigenous bodies were found during Wal-mart construction in Hawaii, and the remains waited in a trailer for over 3 years before they were eventually reburied.